ncmalitha/MessageBird/README.md

 Installation
 -----
-* Go to migrations folder and use the sql script to create messages table
+* Go to migrations folder and use the sql script to create messages and queue table
 * Go to daemons folder and type the following in the terminal to run the MessageDispatcher in the background

 ```bash